trilinos/Trilinos/packages/muelu/doc/TutorialReadTheDocs/pages/useful_tools_for_analysis.rst

 Technical prerequisites
 -----------------------

-MueLu allows to export plain aggregation information in simple text files that have to be interpreted by some post-processing scripts to generate pictures from the raw data.
+MueLu allows one to export plain aggregation information in simple text files that may be interpreted by post-processing scripts to generate pictures from the raw data.
 The post-processing script provided with the MueLu tutorial is written in python and produces VTK output.
 Please make sure that you have all necessary python packages installed on your machine (including **python-vtk**).

 .. note::